Top 5 Highest Paying Internal Medicine Subspecialties

 2. Gastroenterology

-Gastroenterology is the subspeciality during which internists diagnose and treat digestive system disorders.
+Gastroenterology is the subspeciality in which internists diagnose and treat digestive system disorders.
 Some of the common problems gastroenterologists address are:

 To diagnose these diseases, gastroenterologists utilize procedures such as endoscopy, colonoscopy, and liver biopsies.
 Recently, the field has developed, including advancements in endoscopic techniques.
 Notably, procedures such as endoscopic ultrasound and capsule endoscopy enhance diagnostic accuracy and minimize invasiveness.